ARMartinelli/armartinelli.github.io/_tabs/about.md

 ---

 I'm Alberto Riccardo Martinelli, Ph.D. in Computer Science and a Full-Stack developer based in Turin, Italy.
-Other than tech, my other passions are literature, cinema and philosophy.

 # Ph.D. thesis